Gluten Free Strawberry Cake

 Equipment: Digital scale (preferred), 8″ cake pan or muffin pan for 12, Mixing bowls, Measuring cups and spoons, Electric mixer or Stand mixer, Rubber spatula, Cooling rack

-- Make Reduce Strawberry Puree (see recipe notes below or in blog); if not making your own, use very high quality, no/low sugar strawberry preserves
+- Make Reduced Strawberry Puree (see recipe notes below or in blog)

 - Bring eggs, butter, buttermilk and puree to room temperature